websanova/vue-auth/docs/StepByStepGuide.md

 });
 ```

-This also means any response will be directly the response that comes from the `auth` driver that is being used.
+This also means any response will be directly the response that comes from the `http` driver that is being used.

 ## Common Gotchas